nextest-rs/nextest/site/src/book/pre-built-binaries.md

 These archives contain a single binary called `cargo-nextest` (`cargo-nextest.exe` on Windows).
 Add this binary to a location on your PATH.

 [^glibc]: The standard Linux binaries target glibc, and have a minimum requirement of glibc 2.27 (Ubuntu 18.04).

 [^musl]: Rust targeting Linux with musl currently has [a bug](https://github.com/rust-lang/rust/issues/99740) that Rust targeting Linux with glibc doesn't have.
-This bug means that nextest's linux-musl binary has slower test runs and is susceptible to more races.
+This bug means that nextest's linux-musl binary has slower test runs and is susceptible to signal-related races.
 Only use the linux-musl binary if the standard Linux binary doesn't work in your environment.

 ## Downloading and installing from your terminal